JovanShandro/Travel-Log/README.md

 ## Setup

 You first need to start a redis server locally and also create a postgres database named `travel_log`.
+Also rename the `.env.example` file in the server folder to just `.env`.

 ## How to run